 October 11, 1942 - August 9, 1978

 In December of 1973, 31-year-old Ann Marie Davee committed herself to Metropolitan State Hospital.
 Having been diagnosed as schizophrenic (chronic undifferentiated type), Davee had been in and out of hospitals in both Massachusetts and Maine since the age of fifteen when she was also diagnosed as mildly mentally retarded.
-Little else is known about Ann, her childhood and family history.

 Though her killer was eventually apprehended, the sensationalized retelling of the “Hospital of the Seven Teeth Murder” continues to overshadow the very real and very horrific death of a patient in the care of the Massachusetts Department of Mental Health.

 A decade before Ann Marie Davee was first diagnosed with schizophrenia, fellow Met State patient Melvin Wilson Jr. was accused of assault and battery and committed for a brief time at Worcester State Hospital where it was determined that there was no sign of insanity.
 He was released only to be committed as a defective delinquent.

 The complaint against Wilson was heinous.
 At the age of 18 he terrorized a 6-year-old boy by tying him up and gagging him while threatening to stick him with a knife.
 He later released the boy and brought him home, giving him a penny and threatening to kill him should he tell anyone what Wilson had done.